DoctorDalek1963/WhatsApp-HTML-Formatter/README.md

 4. Select an export directory from the directory selection dialog
 5. Enter the name of the recipient
 6. Click the `Format` button
-7. Wait for the `Formatting...` text to disappear (If the zip file is large, this may take quite a while)
+7. Wait for the `Formatting...` text to disappear (If there are many audio messages in the exported chat, they must all be converted and this may take some time)
 8. Select another zip file to format or click `Exit` to close the program

 ---